molpopgen/fwdpy/_build/html/_sources/README.txt

    $ brew install gsl
    $ ##Risky:
    $ brew install fwdpp
-   $ brew install google-perftools

 **Important**: you need to install clang-omp on OS X!
 This package uses openmp for parallelizing some tasks.
 Sadly, OS X's compiler does not come with openmp support, and so you need a third-party compiler that does.

-For brew users, you may or may not have luck with their version of fwdpp.
+For brew users, you may or may not have luck with their version of fwdpp_.
 That package can change rapidly, and thus the brew version may get out-of-sync with the version required for this package.

 The required Python package dependencies are in the requirements.txt file that comes with the source.